Chemical Security Assessment Tool (CSAT) Site Security Plan (SSP) Submission Tips

 • Documentation may include evidence that the planned measure is in the process of being installed or implemented, such as detailed designs accompanied by an approved or documented capital budget or preparation for/completed bid process for installation.

-Specify Facility-wide or Asset-Specific Measures
+Specify Facility-Wide or Asset-Specific Measures

 Make clear whether a security measure is applied facility-wide or just to a specific asset.
 CFATS requires that the COI are protected for the security issue and at the appropriate tier as identified in your tiering notification letter from CISA.